nchlswhttkr/website/content/blog/if-keybase-can-do-it.md

 ---
 title: "If Keybase Can Do It"
 description: "Recreating the file sharing functionality of Keybase"
-date: 2020-05-16T12:00:00.000Z
+date: 2020-05-16T12:00:00+1000
+tags:
+    - applescript
+    - nginx
+    - rsync
 ---

-[Keybase](https://keybase.pub) has a really nice feature where you can sync files between your devices, and (optionally) make them publicly accessible.
+[Keybase](https://keybase.pub/) has a really nice feature where you can sync files between your devices, and (optionally) make them publicly accessible.

 They were also [acquired by Zoom](https://keybase.io/blog/keybase-joins-zoom) last week.
 While I think it's too early to say whether this means good or bad things for Keybase, it seemed like a timely opportunity to try recreating this feature I love.